mandrasch/ddev-wp-vite-demo/README.md

 ddev wp theme activate twentytwentytwo-child

+# Jump into DDEV container and run composer there
+# TODO: Can I trigger this from outside via 'ddev composer ...'?
+# (Or should I just use roots/bedrock? ;-))
 ddev ssh
 cd wp-content/themes/twentytwentytwo-child
 composer install
 exit

 ddev vite-serve start && ddev launch

+# Stop vite-server
+ddev vite-serve stop

+# If you want to start this the classic way,
+# jump into DDEV container and do the following:
+ddev ssh
+cd wp-content/themes/twentytwentytwo-child
+npm run dev
 ```

 Current quick & dirty way to distinguish between local dev and production: